+- 5

-- 5 6.
-7. This signal is (tri-state) and is pulled up externally through a resistor to +5V. - RDY will always insert at least 1 wait state. - BHEN will be sampled only if the 16 bit data transfers are enabled.
+- 6. 7.

+- BHEN will be sampled only if the 16 bit data transfers are enabled.
 For 8 bit implementation required in the PC / XT interface, BHEN must be pulled high.

 CRTC / CPU READ

 NON-PAGE ALPHA MODE AND ALL MODE READ TIMING DIAGRAM